 Heydar Aliyev, a former Soviet Communist leader, reinvented himself as a post-independence political strongman and had ruled Azerbaijan with an iron fist since 1993 following a period of great instability.
-His record on human rights and media freedom was often criticised in the West.
+His record on human rights and media freedom was often criticised at home and abroad.

 Concerns over Mr Aliyev's democratic credentials were reinforced when police used force to break up opposition demonstrations in Baku before the November 2005 parliamentary elections in which the ruling NAP won well over half of the seats.
 EU and OSCE observers said the process fell far short of international standards.